jgromero/graphdl/README.md

  This repository includes the following GraphDL resources:

-1. GraphDL ontology model ([ontology](ontology) folder)
-GraphDL ontology in OWL Turtle format.
-A sample representation is also included in a sample file.
+1. **GraphDL ontology model** ([ontology](ontology) folder): GraphDL ontology in OWL Turtle format.
+A sample RDF file is also included.

-2. Java implementation of a GraphDL >> TinkerPop parser ([single-node](single-node) folder) Maven project implementing a parser from a Sesame/RDF4J [GraphQueryResult](http://archive.rdf4j.org/javadoc/sesame-4.1.2/) to a [TinkerPop graph](http://tinkerpop.apache.org/javadocs/current/full/org/apache/tinkerpop/gremlin/tinkergraph/structure/TinkerGraph.html).
+2. **Java single-node implementation** of a GraphDL >> TinkerPop parser ([single-node](single-node) folder): Maven project implementing a parser from a Sesame/RDF4J [GraphQueryResult](http://archive.rdf4j.org/javadoc/sesame-4.1.2/) to a [TinkerPop graph](http://tinkerpop.apache.org/javadocs/current/full/org/apache/tinkerpop/gremlin/tinkergraph/structure/TinkerGraph.html).

-3. Spark implementation of a GraphDL >> GraphX parser ([distributed](distributed) folder) SBT project implementing an [Apache Spark](http://spark.apache.org/docs/latest/index.html) parser from a triple file (see *triples* folder for a sample file structure and name) to a [GraphX](http://spark.apache.org/docs/latest/graphx-programming-guide.html) representation.
+3. **Spark implementation** of a GraphDL >> GraphX parser ([distributed](distributed) folder): SBT project implementing an [Apache Spark](http://spark.apache.org/docs/latest/index.html) parser from a triple file (see *triples* folder for a sample file structure and name) to a [GraphX](http://spark.apache.org/docs/latest/graphx-programming-guide.html) representation.
 To run it, build a *fat* JAR (pre-configured .sbt is provided) and submit to Spark via *spark-submit*.

-There is a web application implementing GraphDL-based graph generation and visualization running [here](http://35.164.57.130:53188/graphviewer/vizu.html#).
+There is a **web application** implementing GraphDL-based graph generation and visualization running [here](http://35.164.57.130:53188/graphviewer/vizu.html#).
 Use it wisely!

-Contributions are welcome.
+Contributions are welcome!